pivotal/blog/content/post/Quoted_and_unqouted_template_variables_in_Concourse_CI.md

 The older version of placeholders, but still valid and working is quoted placeholders.
 They use two opening and two closing curly braces.

-For the example above, quoted placeholders would surely not be useful, the final pipeline would look like this:
+For the example above, quoted placeholders will surely not be useful, the final pipeline would look like this:

 ```
 product-"11".tar.gz